 Financial reviews are particularly critical as you approach retirement.
 By examining your current practices and working in adjustments such as making catch-up contributions to your 401(k) or IRA, you can be better positioned to meet your retirement savings goals.

-Now that we are half-way through 2022, it might be a great time to start your annual financial review.
+Now that we are half-way through the year, it might be a great time to start your financial review.
 If you’d like to meet with a professional, most banks offer complimentary financial reviews – below is an outline of what those conversations can cover.

 Evaluate your current situation